oracle/graal/docs/reference-manual/native-image/BuildConfiguration.md

 ### Changing the Default Configuration Directory

-Native Image by default stores configuration information in the user's home directory -- `$HOME/.native-image/`.
+Native Image by default stores configuration information in the user's home directory: _$HOME/.native-image/_.
 To change this default, set the environment variable `NATIVE_IMAGE_USER_HOME` to a different location.
 For example:
 ```shell
 export NATIVE_IMAGE_USER_HOME= $HOME/.local/share/native-image
 ```

-## Memory Configuration for Native Image Build
+## Memory Configuration for Building a Native Executable

-The `native-image` tool runs on the Java VM and uses the memory management of the underlying platform.
+The `native-image` tool runs on a Java VM and uses the memory management of the underlying platform.
 The usual Java command-line options for garbage collection apply to the native image builder.

-During the creation of a native executable, the representation of the whole program is created to determine which classes and methods will be used at run time.
+During the creation of a native executable, the representation of the whole application is created to determine which classes and methods will be used at runtime.
-It is a computationally intensive process.
-The default values for memory usage are:
+It is a computationally intensive process that uses the following default values for memory usage:
 ```
 -Xss10M \
 -Xms1G \
 ```
 These defaults can be changed by passing `-J + <jvm option for memory>` to the `native-image` tool.

-The `-Xmx` value is computed by using 80% of the physical memory size, but no more than 14G per server.
+The `-Xmx` value is computed by using 80% of the physical memory size, but no more than 14G per host.
-Providing a larger value for `-Xmx` on command line is possible, for example, `-J-Xmx26G`.
+You can provide a larger value for `-Xmx` on the command line, for example, `-J-Xmx26G`.

 By default, the native image builder uses up to 32 threads (but not more than the number of processors available).
 For custom values, use the option `-H:NumberOfThreads=...`.